jonnelaaglandwinder/trpc/www/docs/server/server-side-calls.md

   },
 );

-// The following will log "An error occurred: Error: Invalid name", and then throw a plain error
-//  with the message "This is a custom error" caller.greeting({ name: 'invalid' });
+// The following will throw a plain error with the message "This is a custom error" caller.greeting({ name: 'invalid' });
 ```